Vi-Ni/potloc-bi-test/README.md

    - Go to [Bixi Open Data](https://bixi.com/en/open-data) and download the CSV files for the year 2020.
       - Feel free to use other years in addition to 2020, but note that the data format may change, which may complexify the loading and transformations later on.
-   - Place the downloaded CSV files without renaming in the `data` folder at the root of this repository.
+   - Place the downloaded CSV files without renaming in the `data` folder at the root of this repository (which you'll have to create).

 4. **Load data into DuckDB**
    Run the import script: